Ivorforce/NumDot/docs/classes/class_ndarray.rst

 ``PackedVector4Array`` **to_packed_vector4_array**\ (\ ) |const| :ref:`🔗<class_NDArray_method_to_packed_vector4_array>`

 If shape is \[?, 4\], converts this tensor to a PackedVector4Array.

+If the backing array is PackedVector4Array, it will produce an instantaneous copy-on-write copy.

 .. rst-class:: classref-item-separator